Yandex Cloud

 Note

-You cannot directly update the Max server memory usage value.
+You cannot directly change the Max server memory usage value.
 Managed Service for ClickHouse® sets this value automatically depending on the amount of RAM available to ClickHouse® hosts.
-To edit this setting, you first need to change the ClickHouse® host class.
+To change this setting, you need to change the ClickHouse® host class first.
 For more information, see Memory management.

 Management console